anuranjanark/anuranjanark.github.io/Readme.md

 -Involved in identifying the E2E scenario  ,Creating the Reusable methods ,creatingGeneric methods ,Involved in Production ,Deployment ,Patching Activities and in releases

--Engineered automation scripts using Selenium and Java to increase testing efficiency, resulting in a 40% reduction in manual testing time and a 25% increase in test coverage
+-Engineered automation scripts using Selenium and Java to increase testing efficiency,<b> resulting in a 40% reduction in manual testing time and a 25% increase in test coverage</b>

 ## 💼 Technical Skills